News

 What does this mean for you as a buyer?

-You must be able to ensure that you are buying a fully compliant product from a recommended supplier.
+It means you should be aware of the credentials of the company from whom you are purchasing security products.
+You must be able to ensure that you are buying fully compliant security seals from a recommended supplier who can demonstrate compliance with ISO17712 certification requirements.
 Should you buy a product which is not compliant with ISO 17712, problems like shipping delays are highly likely.

 As a buyer you should ask for proof that a potential supplier conforms fully to ISO 17712.
 Suppliers should be able to provide you with a summary page from the test or audit reports which acts as a certificate of conformity.